Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Methodology

 \subsubsection{Rural ED Setting.}

 Using parameters from Table~\ref{tab:ed_parameters} (Rural ED column), the state space encompasses $j \in [0, 36]$ representing 37 non-urgent states, and the system remains stable with $\rho_u < 1$.
-Performance measures for this scenario at the optimal threshold $\theta^* = 5$ show $E[N_n] = 11.08$ as the expected non-urgent patients in system, $\lambda_n^{eff} = 1.01$ as the effective non-urgent arrival rate, $E[W_n] = 10.97$ as the expected non-urgent waiting time, with an average of $3.15$ non-urgent patients in service and a balking probability of $p_{\text{balk}} = 0.01$.
+The QBD solver achieves an expected relative error of $1.825\times 10^{-7}$ against exact $M/M/c$ probabilities.
+Performance measures for this scenario at the optimal threshold $\theta^* = 5$ show $E[N_n] = 11.08$ as the expected non-urgent patients in system, $\lambda_n^{\mathrm{eff}} = 1.01$ as the effective non-urgent arrival rate, ${E[S_n]} = 10.97$ as the expected non-urgent waiting time, with an average of $3.15$ non-urgent patients in service and a balking probability of $p_{b} = 0.01$.

-We report the expected relative error using exact $M/M/c$ probabilities as weights.
-The expected relative error is $1.825\times 10^{-7}$.